ilya0x/ilya0x/README.md

 about learning [Mojo🔥](https://docs.modular.com/mojo/ "Mojo programming language") from ground up as I've been following its development since it was made accessible in May 2023.

+Now, as I stand on the cusp of a new phase in my life, the Peace Corps beckons me.
+Reflecting on my professional journey and volunteer experiences, I feel that I am ready to contribute significantly to the Corps' mission.

 </details>
 <br>